sgsutcliffe/Gut-Bacterial-Communities-of-Healthy-Individuals-Resilient-to-Prophage-Induction-by-Antibiotics/2_BacterialAnalysis/README.md

 I will use the approach of using multiple binners Metabat2, Maxbin2 and CONCOCT with DAS-Tool and then QC control with CheckM (combined with DAS-Tool)
 Note: Binners operate using coverage maps so Bowtie2 will be generated as a preliminary step for binning
+Note: I will run QC after each binner is run and on the DAS-Tool refinement

 All this work will be put in parent directory 2_Bacterial_Binning/